minad/consult/README.md

 menu), which can be executed while selecting a candidate during completion in the minibuffer.
 For example, when selecting a file, an action to delete the file is offered.

+If you use [Ivy](https://github.com/abo-abo/swiper#ivy) or [Helm](https://github.com/emacs-helm/helm), you probably don't need Consult, since both packages already bring their own rich set of additional commands.

 ## Screenshots